OSInside/kiwi/doc/source/working_with_kiwi/shell_scripts.rst

    built for a specific hardware, unnecessary kernel drivers can be removed using this script.

-KIWI will execute both scripts via the operating system if their executable bit is set (in that case a shebang is mandatory) otherwise they will be invoked via the BASH.
+{kiwi} will execute both scripts via the operating system if their executable bit is set (in that case a shebang is mandatory) otherwise they will be invoked via the BASH.